 A sampling of current projects

 This 4-year project is funded by the National Institute on Minority Health and Health Disparities and the National Institutes of Health.
-Over a 2 year period, this project will track long-term and daily life changes in social connectedness and corresponding trajectories of markers of mental and physical health.
+Over a 2 year period, this project will track long-term and short-term changes in social connectedness and corresponding trajectories of markers of mental and cardio metabolic health.

 COVID-19 on the Blackfeet reservation